blameitonkarly/Brain-Control/Epoc Headset.md

   Emotiv suggest storing them separate from the Pads.

+## Charging
+Headset takes about 4 hour to charge.

+It is recommended if unused for several months to let charge for 24 hours.

+**DO NOT** charge Headset while wearing.
+ * This cause grounding issues
+ * The headset will not connect with Bluetooth if charging

 ## Set Up
 Heavily soak the Felt Pads in Saline Solution
 * Suggested to do this inside the storage case